ENCE, Astralis, NiP win Rio to Rio - Europe openers

 ENCE, Astralis and Ninjas in Pyjamas posted wins Wednesday as the ESL One: Road to Rio - Europe event began.
 In Group A action, ENCE posted a 2-0 win over Fnatic.
 Astralis edged Complexity Gaming 2-1, and NiP came from behind to top Team Vitality 2-1.

-The $2 million ESL One: Rio Major was originally scheduled to be held May 11-24 in Rio de Janeiro, but it was pushed back to Nov.
+ESL One: Rio Major, a $2 million Counter-Strike: Global Offensive event, was originally scheduled to be held May 11-24 in Rio de Janeiro, but it was pushed back to Nov.
 9-22 due to the coronavirus pandemic.
 The regional qualifying events for Europe, North America and South America were all set to start Wednesday.
 Play in the Commonwealth of Independent States region will begin April 30, with the Asia and Oceania regions kicking off May 6.

 The teams are competing for a total of $255,000 in the online tournaments, as well as for Regional Major Ranking points to be applied toward berths at the ESL One: Rio Major.
 The European event has 16 teams divided into two groups for round-robin play consisting of best-of-three matches.
 The top two finishers from each group advance to the upper bracket of a double-elimination playoff, with the third- and fourth-place finishers advancing to the playoff's lower bracket.